Criminal defense attorney discusses vigilante justice

 Vigilante Justice: A Defense Attorney’s Warning.

 Less than a year ago, in a Walmart parking lot near Albany, New York, a man stepped out of his car into a nightmare.
 A group of men from the vigilante group Dads Against Predators ambushed him, accusing him of soliciting a minor online.
-“You thought you were meeting a kid, you sick freak!” one of them shouted, as the crowd closed in.
+“You thought you were meeting a kid, you sick freak!” one of them shouted. the crowd closed in.
 A fist shattered the man’s nose, blood spraying his shirt.
 A kick cracked ribs with a sickening snap.
 The man collapsed, gasping, as the mob screamed “Predator!” and spat on him.
 A third assailant shaved patches of his hair, leaving scalp lacerations, while a camera captured his anguished face.
-“Finish him!” someone yelled, drowning out his pleas.
-The assault, livestreamed on Locals to thousands of approving viewers, later went viral on X, amassing 35 million views—nearly double the 2024 Academy Awards’ audience.
-According to a police report, the victim declined to press charges, and no convictions followed.
+“Finish him!” someone yelled.
+The assault, livestreamed on Locals to thousands of approving viewers, later went viral on X, amassing 35 million views.
+According to a police report, the victim declined to press charges.

-This brutal scene, detailed in the New York Times article “Online ‘Pedophile Hunters’ Are Growing More Violent — and Going Viral” (March 26, 2025) by Aric Toler and Neil Bedi, is not an outlier.
-As a defense attorney who specializes in representing individuals on the sex offender registry, I witness the fallout of this kind of “mob justice” literally every day.
-And while I commend the Times for spotlighting this alarming trend, I’m troubled by its narrow lens.
+The above scene, detailed in the New York Times article “Online ‘Pedophile Hunters’ Are Growing More Violent — and Going Viral” (March 26, 2025) by Aric Toler and Neil Bedi, certainly grabs the readers attention.
+But while I commend the Times for writing about this topic at all, I’m troubled by the article’s narrow lens.
 A wider scope is needed to fully apprehend the societal forces at play.

 A Violent Evolution

-The New York Times investigation exposes a chilling shift in the world of online “pedophile hunters.”
-Drawing inspiration from the 2000s TV show To Catch a Predator, these vigilantes pose as minors on dating apps, entrap targets in incriminating conversations, and expose them publicly—often with savage violence.
+The New York Times investigation examines the world of online “pedophile hunters.”
+Drawing inspiration from the 2000s TV show To Catch a Predator, these vigilantes pose as minors on dating apps, entrap targets in incriminating conversations, and expose them publicly.
 The article documents over 170 attacks since 2023, perpetrated by at least 22 individuals or groups, most occurring in the past year.
-These range from public shaming to life-altering assaults.
+The attacks range from public shaming to life-altering assaults.
 In one harrowing case, 19-year-old Ahmad Al-Azzam, known online as “realjuujika,” allegedly broke into a 73-year-old Pennsylvania man’s home, beat him with a hammer, and livestreamed the attack, sneering, “You will probably die tonight.”
-The victim required brain surgery to survive.
+The victim survived, but required brain surgery and it’s unclear what the long-term impact of the attack may have been.

 The Times Ignores Deeper Societal Currents

-The New York Times attributes much of the surge to loosely moderated platforms like Kick, Rumble, and Locals, which harbor violent content after YouTube and others tightened restrictions.
+The New York Times blames the trend on loosely moderated platforms like Kick, Rumble, and Locals, which harbor violent content after YouTube and others tightened restrictions.
 Backed by conservative investors and driven by “free speech” rhetoric, these platforms amplify vigilante videos.
 “Hunters” profit through subscriptions, merchandise, and sponsorships, turning sadistic beatings into a grotesque business.
-Criminologist Emma Hussey, cited in the article, notes a “notable increase in overt physical violence.”
-Laurent Gayer calls these acts “punishment shows,” crafted for theatrical impact.
-The Times also highlights the appeal to hypermasculine audiences, where crude, violent aesthetics resonate in online circles that glorify dominance.
-Public revulsion toward “child predators” cloaks vigilantes in moral legitimacy.
+Public revulsion toward “child predators” cloaks their greed in moral legitimacy.

-There are much larger cultural forces at play, however, that the article barely touches on or simply ignores:
+There are much larger cultural forces at play, however, that are worth delving into.

 The Sex Offender Registry: America’s Pariah Factory

 The Times article barely mentions sex offender registries, yet they may actually be the engine of the crisis the article is ostensibly about.
-Enacted in the 1990s to protect communities, registries have ballooned into draconian systems ensnaring nearly 1 million Americans.
-My clients on the sex offender registry—many convicted of misdemeanors or decades-old offenses—face residency bans, job barriers, and relentless ostracism.
+Enacted in the 1990s to protect communities, registries have ballooned.
+Registrants, including many convicted of misdemeanors or decades-old offenses, face residency bans, job barriers, and relentless ostracism.
 A 2018 study in the Journal of Law and Economics found registries do little to curb recidivism, yet they trap people in a cycle of exclusion and poverty.
 Publicly accessible data invites vigilante action, from doxxing to assaults.
 The 2016 suicide of a woman targeted by Creep Catchers and the 2006 murders of two Maine registrants by a vigilante underscore the registries’ deadly consequences.

 Do We Need Pariahs to Survive?
 Probably, yes.

-A question my family recently debated over dinner (and also, a hint at how popular we are at parties): Does society need a pariah class in order to function?
+A question my family recently debated over dinner: Does society need a pariah class in order to function?
 Evolutionary psychology suggests we do.
 Humans evolved in tribes where cohesion meant survival.
 Scapegoating an “out-group”—heretics, witches, Jews, sex offenders—unites the “in-group,” channeling tensions onto a sacrificial target.
 Pariahs set moral boundaries, clarifying what’s sacred, like childhood innocence.
 They satisfy our disgust response, a primal instinct to purge contamination, offering catharsis through righteous anger.
 René Girard’s scapegoating theory illuminates this dynamic.

-Personally, I believe that only storytelling can humanizes offenders and temper moral disgust.
-But finding audiences open to nuance is daunting.
+Personally, I believe that only storytelling can humanize offenders and temper moral disgust.
+But finding audiences open to hearing their stories is daunting.
 Meanwhile, the “pedophile hunters” keep streaming, and the blood keeps flowing—a footnote to history, or a harbinger of greater violence to come?
 Our children and grandchildren will just have to wait and see.

 1. Sheeeshhh.
 I only object to your last point in “The Times Ignores Deeper Societal Currents.”
 Why is “innocence” in quotation marks?
 Children ARE innocent, and I have no problem with our societal consensus that rape of a child is worse than murder.